 When you click the Sessions tab, you will see the current sessions that you can join.
 These were created by the organiser.
 Sessions can also be created by attendees if the Organiser checked the box to allow it (you’ll see the Add Sessions button in the top right).
 To allow attendees to create their own sessions during your event, check the box in the Sessions tab of your event dashboard.

 When you join a session, there are two modes, watching and participating.
 When you first click a session, you are watching.
-If it’s a dark screen it means nobody is participating yet.
-Participating means you are participating on live video — people can see and hear you in the session.
-Up to ten people can join a session on live video by clicking the Participate button.
+If it’s a dark screen it means nobody is on screen yet.
+Clicking "Share audio and video" means you are want to participate on live video — people can see and hear you in the session.
+Up to ten people can join a session on live video by clicking the "Share audio and video" button.

 For attendees who don’t want to join on live video, they can simply watch.
 Up to 500 people can view a session (off camera) at a time.